-Performance-re lated compensation Basic compensation Short-term Role Fixed compensation Short-term incentive Medium- to long-term incentive Recipient Director/Audit & Supervisory Board Member Director (excluding External) Director Director (excluding External) Director Type of payment Cash Cash Stock Performance indicator Profit 3-year average EBITDA Means of payment Make a monetary payment every month Make a monetary payment every month Provide a monetary compensation receivable Allocate stock with restriction on transfer allocated from treasury shares according to the amount of the receivable
+Performance-related compensation Basic compensation Short-term performance-related compensation Non-monetary compensation Role Fixed compensation Short-term incentive Medium- to long-term incentive Recipient Director/Audit & Supervisory Board Member Director (excluding External Director Director (excluding External Director Type of payment Cash Cash Stock Performance indicator Profit 3-year average EBITDA Means of payment Make a monetary payment every month Make a monetary payment every month Provide a monetary compensation receivable / Allocate stock with restriction on transfer allocated from treasury shares according to the amount of the receivable

-Policy for Deciding the Details of Individual Compensation for Directors
+> Policy for Deciding the Details of Individual Compensation for Directors

-1. How the policy for deciding the details of individual compensation for directors is determined The Committee on Compensation consulted on a draft of the policy for deciding the details of individual compensation for directors (the "Decision Policy"), in order to build a compensation system that fully incentivizes the continuous increase of corporate value and is linked to shareholder profits, while also being based on the medium-term management plan.
+1. How the policy for deciding the details of individual compensation for directors is determined

+The Committee on Compensation consulted on a draft of the policy for deciding the details of individual compensation for directors (the "Decision Policy"), in order to build a compensation system that fully incentivizes the continuous increase of corporate value and is linked to shareholder profits, while also being based on the medium-term management plan.
 Subsequently, the Decision Policy was adopted by the Board of Directors held on January 22, 2021, based on consultations with the Committee.

-2. Overview of Decision Policy
+- 2. Overview of Decision Policy - a.

-- a.
 Basic compensation (monetary compensation) is determined in accordance with the individual's position and the duties they supervise. - b.
 Policies for deciding the details and method for calculating the amount/number of performancerelated compensation and non-monetary compensation are shown in Structure of Officer Compensation on the left. - c.
 The Committee on Compensation determines the items to be decided regarding the details of individual compensation for directors. - 3.
 Reason why the Board of Directors determined that the details of individual compensation for directors in the fiscal year ended December 2021 is in accordance with Decision Policy

 The Committee on Compensation conducted a multifaceted study of the draft on determining the details of individual compensation for directors, including its consistency with the Decision Policy.
-Respecting the report from the Committee, the Board of Directors determined that it was in accordance with the Decision
+Respecting the report from the Committee, the Board of Directors determined that it was in accordance with the Decision Policy.

-➤ Details for Officer Compensation (Fiscal Year ended December 2021)
+> Details for Officer Compensation (Fiscal Year ended December 2021)

-Total Total cor Officer category compensation (million yen) Basic compensation Short-term performance-related compensation Non-monetary compensation, etc. Number of eligible officers Director (excluding External Director) 249 199 7 42 6 Audit & Supervisory Board Member (excluding External Auditor) 32 32 2 External Officer 47 47 8 Total 328 278 7 42 16 unforeseen situations that would have a major impact on management, and to respond appropriately and as needed in the event a situation were to occur.
+Total Total co Total compensation by type (million yen) Officer category compensation (million yen) Basic compensation Short-term performance-related compensation Non-monetary compensation, etc. Number of eligible officers Director (excluding External Director) 249 199 7 42 6 Audit & Supervisory Board Member (excluding External Auditor) 32 32 2 External Officer 47 47 8 Total 328 278 7 42 16